Craven73/hll_stat_charts/README.md

+# Overview
-It is gross, but the initial version was just slapted together one day never refined and then some features added on
+It is gross, but the initial version was just slapted together one day never refined and then some features added on.
+The intent of making it a rest api is to be able to call it from a discord bot so i would not be responsible for creating the graphs... never got around to adding it to the bot

+# Endpoints
 Currently there are four endpoints
 - /rcon-url/chart
 ```json